CK One: Composition and marketing

 The fragrance is considered to be a unisex fragrance, and was the first unisex fragrance to gain wide popularity in the US.
 It has also been described as the first fragrance to be openly marketed as unisex.

+CK One Essence

+CK One Essence, a "parfum intense" version of the original scent was released in August 2024.
+Calvin Klein claims that CK One Essence is twice as concentrated as the original.
+It is marketed as celebrating the 30th anniversary of CK One with a "signature scent for men and women, for all occasions".

 History and sales

 CK One was launched in 1994.
 It became a best-seller, making more than $5 million in its first 10 days.
 It generated about $90 million (USD) annually in the mid-1990s.
 As of 2007, the scent's sales in the United States were still about $30 million annually.